Frank Carlucci: Early life and education

 Carlucci was born in Scranton, Pennsylvania, the son of Roxann (née Bacon) and Frank Charles Carlucci, Jr., an insurance broker.
 His father was of Italian and Swiss-Italian descent.
 His grandfather was from Santomenna, Italy.

 After graduating from Wyoming Seminary in 1948, Carlucci attended Princeton University, where he roomed with Donald Rumsfeld.
 Carlucci graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs at Princeton University in 1952 after completing a 153-page senior thesis, "Two American Businesses in Costa Rica."
 He then attended Harvard Business School for an M.B.A. in 1954–1955.
 He was an officer in the US Navy from 1952 to 1954.
-He joined the US Foreign Service and worked for the US State Department from 1956 to 1969.

 Early career

-Democratic Republic of the Congo
+Carlucci joined the US Foreign Service and worked for the US State Department from 1956 to 1969.

 In 1961, Carlucci was the second secretary at the US Embassy in the Congo.
 During that time, Patrice Lumumba, the first prime minister of independent Congo, was killed in January 1961 during the Congo Crisis.

 According to subsequently-released US government documents, US President Dwight Eisenhower ordered the CIA to eliminate Lumumba.
 Minutes of an August 1960 National Security Council meeting confirm that Eisenhower told CIA chief Allen Dulles to "eliminate" the Congolese leader.
 The official notetaker, Robert H. Johnson, testified to that before the Senate Intelligence Committee in 1975.
 However, subsequent investigations indicate that Lumumba was ultimately executed by an order of a political rival, Moïse Tshombe, who led the State of Katanga, with Belgian assistance.

 According to Robert B. Oakley, Carlucci befriended the future Congo Prime Minister Cyrille Adoula in 1959-1960, who was then a Congolese Member of Parliament.
 According to James Schlesinger, Adoula began a White House meeting with President John F. Kennedy with the question "Où est Carlucci?" ("Where is Carlucci?").
 Kennedy first responded, "Who the hell is Carlucci?"
 He then sent Dean Rusk to find him.
 Oakley added that that instance was "the beginning of Carlucci's meteoric rise!"

-A fictionalized 2000 biopic, Lumumba, directed by Raoul Peck, portrayed Carlucci as being involved during his service in Congo in the murder of Lumumba.
-Carlucci furiously denied the claims and successfully went to court to prevent his being named in the film when it was released in the United States.
+A fictionalized 2000 biopic, Lumumba, directed by Raoul Peck, portrayed Carlucci as being involved in the murder of Lumumba during his service in Congo.
+Carlucci furiously denied the claims and successfully went to court to prevent himself from being named in the film when it was released in the United States.

-Brazil

 Carlucci served alongside Herbert S. Okun on US military attaché General Vernon A. Walters' team in Brazil at the time of the 1964 Brazilian coup d'état against President João Goulart.